IfReturn/servo_sim_node/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## TODO
+- Test with Gazebo Classic integration
-- Add direct position control for joints, like real servo motors.
+- Optimize control parameters for better performance